Author Archive

 - The games will be played at Feix Field, Houchens Industries – L.T.
 Smith Stadium at Western Kentucky University in Bowling Green;

 - The KFCA will be conducting important continuous improvement sessions in conjunction with the finals.
-Contact Jimmie Reed with the KFCA for details as well as […]
+Contact Jimmie Reed with the KFCA for details as well […]

 11/10/15 – High School Playoff Contests Asked to Honor Veterans